steveteam-global/.github/profile/README.md

 Welcome to our GitHub profile!

-Headquartered across the United States of America and the United Kingdom, we specialize in delivering high-quality, scalable code solutions.
+Headquartered across the United States of America, the United Kingdom, and Canada, we specialize in delivering high-quality, scalable code solutions.

 ---